Myths and Realities of Software Testing

 Myth: You are more efficient if you have one developer (or a single source) specialized in each development area.
 In the simplest argument, if you have thirty developers and employ pair programming, you can code fifteen features.
 If you assign one developer per feature, you can code thirty features in the same amount of time.
 With thirty features, you have a fuller and more complete product.

 Reality: The risk associated with having one developer per feature or component is that no one else can maintain and understand that feature.
 This strategy creates bottlenecks and delays.
 Defects, enhancement requests, or modifications are now queued to that single resource.
 To stay on schedule, your developers must work weekends and extra hours for extended periods, because they are the only ones who can continue new feature development and fix defects in this area.
-Your entire project schedule is now dependent on heroic efforts by a number of "single resources."
+Your entire project schedule is now dependent on heroic efforts by a number of "single resources."1 When that resource leaves the team, goes on vacation, or becomes overwhelmed, it causes delays in your schedule.
+Because of the way you've chosen to implement and manage your development strategy, you are now unable to provide your team with relief.

 Pair programming, pair testing, code reviews, and design reviews are sound practices that not only increase the quality of the product, but also educate others on each feature or component, such that they increase your pool of resources to fix and maintain project code.
 The two members of a pair don't have to be equally sophisticated or knowledgeable in their area.
 They can be just knowledgeable enough to eliminate the inevitable bottlenecks created by specialization as discussed above.